-(Same as UNC Anthro.
+RUR.
+SOC.
+620 (Same as UNC Anthro.
 220.)
-THEORIES OF CULTURE 3 0 RUR.
-SOC.
-620 (1955-56 and alternate years.)
+THEORIES OF CULTURE

 A systematic survey of the history of theory in cultural anthropology leading to the development of a system of operational principles which the student may apply in his own fieldwork and further studies involving cultural problems.